openclimatedata/ndcs/README.md

 to fetch the latest list of NDCs.

+    make download

+to download the documents into `pdfs`.

 ## Requirements

 Python3 is used, all dependencies are installed automatically into a Virtualenv